MaxJohnsen/rrule-parser-backend/README.md

 # RRULE Parser

-A web backend that accepts a iCal formatted recurrence rule and sends back a generated list of dates as JSON.
+A web backend that accepts an iCal formatted recurrence rule and sends back a generated list of dates as JSON.

 ## Why?